BabDev/Tweet-Display-Back/README.markdown

 Tweet Display Back
 ===============
-*Tweet Display Back* is a module for Joomla!
-1.5+ sites which allows users to display a user or list feed on their site.
+*Tweet Display Back* is a module for Joomla! sites which allows users to display a user or list feed on their site.

 Compatibility
 ===============
-*Tweet Display Back* is compatible with Joomla!
-1.5, 1.6, and 1.7 utilizing a common code base with native language files and manifests to each version.
+The current release of *Tweet Display Back* is compatible with Joomla!
+2.5 and newer.
+Older versions of the module are available for download at http://www.babdev.com/extensions/releases/tweet-display-back

 Requirements
 ===============